Sri Lanka Complete Travel Guide

 Sri Lanka is a great country to visit.
 There’s so much to do, and a huge diversity among the different places to visit.
 From beaches to mountains and millennium-old temples, Sri Lanka has a lot to offer.

 Here’s everything you need to go before visiting Sri Lanka

 Table of Contents

 If you want to fully explore Sri Lanka you’ll need 4 to 6 weeks depending on how fast/slow you like to travel.

-If you like beaches and surfing, you can follow the coastline going south from Colombo, to Galle, then towards Matara and Tangalle, and finally to Yala National Park to see elephants and leopards.
-You can also make a detour to Sigiriya, Sri Lanka’s last primary rainforest.
+If you like beaches and surfing, head to Southern Sri Lanka, following the coastline going south from Colombo, to Galle, then towards Matara and Tangalle, and finally to Yala National Park to see elephants and leopards.
+You can also make a detour to Sinharaja, Sri Lanka’s last primary rainforest.

 If you like trekking you can do a loop through the central mountains, from Colombo go to Kandy, take the train to Nuwara Eliya then Ella, with a stop to Horton Plains and finish by climbing the holy Adam’s Peak.

 If you’re more into culture then the cultural triangle is for you.
 Rich of its 2500 years of history, this area is home to many treasures.
 First Kandy the religious capital where precious relics are kept.
 Then Dambulla and its ancient cave temple.
 Sigiriya, the ancient capital and rock fortress.
 Finally, Polonnaruwa, Anuradhapura, and Mihintale, are archaeological jewels.
 From there, you can also visit Kaudulla National Park if you want to see elephants.